Arkham Stories (I.e. the Cthulhu-hack I use)

 obstacle between them and what they want, they roll a number of d6 equal to

-the rating of the Action they use to overcome the obstacle; in practice that's a couple of d6.
+the rating of the Action they use to overcome the obstacle.

 Then we look for the highest number rolled.